tektronix/tsp-toolkit/resources/walkthrough/PythonInterop.md

 ## Diagnostics and limitations

-TSP Toolkit adds conversion diagnostics to the VS Code **Problems** panel for the source TSP file.
-Syntax errors prevent output from being generated.
-Warnings allow partial output, but the affected element is omitted from the wrapper.
+TSP Toolkit adds wrapper-generation diagnostics to the VS Code **Problems** panel for the source TSP file.
+Syntax errors prevent the wrapper from being generated.
+Warnings allow a partial wrapper, but the affected element is omitted.

-The converter does not expose local or nested functions, member-function declarations such as `function smua.measure()`, functions using varargs (`...`), or globals assigned complex expressions such as function-call results.
+The wrapper does not expose local or nested functions, member-function declarations such as `function smua.measure()`, functions using varargs (`...`), or globals assigned complex expressions such as function-call results.
 Refactor the desired API into a top-level function or use a literal global assignment, then generate the wrapper again.